yamayo/interactive_s3/README.md

-# Interactive S3
+# InteractiveS3
-Interactive S3 is an interactive shell that can be easily extended with commands using a `aws s3` in the [AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/index.html).
+InteractiveS3 is an interactive shell that can be easily extended with commands using a `aws s3` in the [AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/index.html).

 ## Demo
 TODO: